kubestash/docs/docs/guides/kubedump/cluster/index.md

 To schedule a backup, we have to create a `BackupConfiguration` object.

 **Create Secret:**

 We also have to create another `Secret` with an encryption key `RESTIC_PASSWORD` for `Restic`.
-This secret will be used by `Restic` for both encrypting and decrypting the backup data during backup & restore.
+This secret will be used by `Restic` for encrypting the backup data.

 Let's create a secret named `encry-secret` with the Restic password.